minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-hiding-the-treats-in-the-house.md

   thumb:
 ---

-I often hide the kibbles (about 50 to 100) around the apartment.
-Or I could just hide one piece on meat or cheese in the whole apartment.
-When I do the hiding, I put Miki on the balcony to wait so he doesn’t see whee I put the kibbles.
+I often hide Miki's kibble dinner around the apartment.

+That means about 50 to 100 kibble at one time.
+Or sometimes I hide just one piece on meat or cheese in the whole apartment.
+When I do the hiding, I put Miki on the balcony to wait so he doesn’t see where I hide the kibble.

-You need to hide the kibbles only in those areas you are comfortable for your dog to go.
-For example Miki doesn’t have a permission to climb on the sofa or any other furniture, so I hide the kibbles relatively close to the floorlevel.
+You need to hide the kibble only in those areas you are comfortable for your dog to go.
+For example Miki doesn’t have a permission to climb on the sofa or any other furniture, so I hide the kibble relatively close to the floorlevel.

 ---